wp-plugins/customericare-livechat/readme.txt

 It allows you and your customer to chat like on Skype, only using the browser without any software.

+= Can I see what my visitors are typing? =

+Yes you can.
+We added a feature called Sneak Peek which displays what your visitors are typing before they send it.
+It's available in the updated version!

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.